-The National Institute on Drug Abuse released a “Notice of Special Interest,” announcing their intention to fund several cannabis studies.
-The topics are interesting.
+The National Institute on Drug Abuse released a “Notice of Special Interest,” announcing their intention to fund cannabis studies.

 NIDA, the National Institute on Drug Abuse, is looking for applications to fund cannabis studies on thirteen subjects.
 The release is somewhat polarizing.
 While NIDA cannot officially take a “side” on cannabis reform, their past studies are a little skewed in the direction of “just say no to drugs.”
 And this includes the cannabis ones.
 Of course, their position makes sense given that NIDA benefits from federal government funding, so you’ll have to forgive us for not breaking out the champagne just yet.

 NIDA is now offering to fund studies on the following: